-Frequently Asked Questions about the AG’s Letter to School Districts & Sample Local Control and Accountability Plan (LCAP)
+Frequently Asked Questions about the AG’s Draft Sample Local Control and Accountability Plan (LCAP)

-The Attorney General’s Letter to School Districts and Sample Local Control and Accountability Plan (LCAP) can be viewed below:
+The Attorney General’s Draft Sample Local Control and Accountability Plan (LCAP) can be viewed below:

 What is the intent of the Attorney General’s Office in issuing its sample Local Control and Accountability Plan (LCAP)?